wahabaftab/wahabaftab.github.io/_posts/2017-01-16-Colour_Blind_Site.md

 title: "Blogging Website for the Visually impaired and Colour Blind"
 layout: inner_page
 last_modified_at:
-excerpt: A blogging website designed for normal people as well as those who are visually impaired or suffer from color-blindness.
+excerpt: We built a blogging website designed for normal people as well as those who are visually impaired or suffer from color-blindness.
 image:
   thumbnail: /images/color_blind4.jpg